-Rachelle is the founding editor in chief of Peach Mag, an independent and volunteer-run literary publishing project with an online journal, print anthologies, live events, writing prizes, an editorial apprenticeship for teens, and more.
+Rachelle is the founding editor in chief of Peach Mag, an independent and volunteer-run literary publishing project with an online journal, print anthologies, live and virtual events, an editorial apprenticeship for teens, and more.
 She also currently serves as the assistant managing editor of jubilat.
-She has presented both locally and nationally on topics such as building literary community, publishing etiquette, and trends and developments affecting the independent publishing industry, and regularly advises and mentors editors of other independent literary journals and small presses.
+She has presented both locally and nationally on topics such as building literary community, publishing etiquette, and trends and developments affecting the independent publishing industry, and regularly serves as an advisor to editors and publishers of other independent literary journals and small presses.
 In 2017, she served on the editorial advisory board of My Next Heart: New Buffalo Poetry.
 She is currently an intern at the boutique literary agency Triangle House Literary.

 Rachelle recently attended the Tin House Winter Workshop for nonfiction and is currently working on a book about privacy.
 She lives between Buffalo and Western Massachusetts, where she is an MFA candidate in poetry at UMass Amherst.

 by Stephen Gabris for Buffalo Spree